skryukov/inertia-rails-shadcn-starter-demo/README.md

-# Inertia Rails Starter Kit
+# Inertia Rails React Starter Kit

 A modern full-stack starter application with Rails backend and React frontend using Inertia.js based on the [Laravel Starter Kit](https://github.com/laravel/react-starter-kit).